bmuschko/cje-crash-course/exercises/03-build-trigger-and-steps/instructions.md

 # Exercise 3

 In this exercise, you will configure the job to build based on a cron definition.
-Moreover, you will create downstream job that should be built automatically if the upstream job is successful.
+Moreover, you will create a downstream job that should be built automatically if the upstream job is successful.

 ## Configuring Build Triggers and Steps for a Job